Mortgage

 Content was accurate at the time of publication.

-If you’re ready to buy a home, Florida first-time homebuyer programs can jump-start your road to home ownership.
+If you’re ready to buy a home, Florida first-time homebuyer programs can jump-start you on the road to homeownership.
 These programs offer affordable mortgages, down payment assistance and other help to qualifying Sunshine State homebuyers.

-This doesn’t even have to be your first home purchase, as long as you haven’t owned a home in the past three years.
-Here are the top Florida first-time homebuyer programs, along with the pros, cons and requirements for each.
-If one of these programs is a fit, it may help you get keys to your dream home sooner and for a lot less than expected.
+Here are the top Florida first-time homebuyer programs and their requirements, pros and cons.
+If one of these programs is a fit, it could help you get the keys to your dream home sooner and more affordably than expected.

-Looking for a home in the Sunshine State?
-The Florida Housing Finance Corporation has a variety of first-time homebuyer programs that can help you get an affordable first mortgage, plus a second one to help with your down payment and closing costs.
-Let’s take a look at the ins and outs of these Florida first-time homebuyer programs:
+The Florida Housing Finance Corp. has several first-time homebuyer programs to help you get an affordable mortgage and assist with down payment and closing costs.
+Here are the top Florida first-time homebuyer programs:

 There are many federal and state first-time homebuyer programs and loans.
-The Florida Housing Homebuyer Loan Program offers affordable mortgages and automatically qualifies participating borrowers for one of Florida’s statewide down payment assistance programs.
-This program offers various types of 30-year fixed-rate mortgage loans with approved, participating lenders in all 67 counties in the state of Florida.
+The Florida Housing Homebuyer Program offers affordable mortgages and automatically qualifies participating borrowers for one of Florida’s down payment assistance (DPA) programs.
+This program offers various types of 30-year fixed-rate mortgage loans with approved, participating lenders in all 67 counties in the state.
+The Florida Housing Homebuyer Program is a good option for any Florida homebuyer with fair to good credit who needs a little extra help with a down payment and mortgage closing costs.

 Requirements